uarizona-fnsv/bootstrap/docs/components/button-group.md

-# Button Group
+---
+title: 'Button Group'

-<p class="lead">Group a series of buttons together on a single line with the button group, and super-power them with JavaScript.</p>
+description: 'Group a series of buttons together on a single line with the button group, and super-power them with JavaScript.'
+bootstrapLink: ''
+---

 Wrap a series of buttons with `.btn` in `.btn-group.` Add on optional JavaScript radio and checkbox style behavior with our buttons plugin.